JuliaComputing/PlotlyLight.jl/README.md

 # 😵‍💫 Gotchas

 - JSON does not have multidimensional arrays (https://www.w3schools.com/js/js_json_datatypes.asp).
-Therefore, traces that require matrix inputs (such as heatmap) must use an array of arrays.
-We have a small utility function for running this conversion: `PlotlyLight.collectrows(x)`.
+Therefore, traces that require matrix inputs (such as heatmap) must use a Vector of Vectors.
+We include a small utility function for running this conversion: `PlotlyLight.collectrows(x::Matrix)`.